annotation/text-fabric/tf/docs/about/annotate.md

 # Manual Annotation

 Named Entity Recognition is a task for which automated tools exist.
-But in a smallish, well-known corpus, such tools tend to created more noise than signal.
+But in a smallish, well-known corpus, such tools tend to create more noise than signal.
 If you know which names to expect and in what forms they occur in the corpus, it might be easier to mark them by hand.

 Text-Fabric contains a tool to help you with that.
-The basic thing it does is to find all occurrences of a pattern you specifiy, and then assign an identifier and a kind to all those occurrences.
+The basic thing it does is to find all occurrences of a pattern you specify, and then assign an identifier and a kind to all those occurrences.

-For example, it finds all `Ernesto di Nassau` occurrences and it assigns identiy `ernesto.di.nassau` and kind `PER` to them.
+For example, it finds all `Ernesto di Nassau` occurrences and it assigns identity `ernesto.di.nassau` and kind `PER` to them.

 There are two interfaces.
 One runs inside the Text-Fabric browser, and it enables you to search and mark repeatedly, to apply additions and